 Student for both trips are chosen based on three criteria: 1) Application and résumé 2) Letters of recommendation 3) Interview with judges.

 For more information on the Youth Tour, click here.

-Applications for 2019 Youth Tour trips will be available in late summer.
+Applications for 2019 Youth Tour trips are available here.